Born Again

 39 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.

-New Creature
+New Creation

 In II Corinthians 5:17 our Apostle Paul speaks that we who are saved by our belief of the gospel of the grace of God is a “new creation.”
+We become a “new creation” within the body of Christ.

 II Corinthians 5:17 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.